How to create an effective charity communications strategy

 The Donkey Sanctuary’s storytelling emails

-The Donkey Sanctuary is a beloved charity helping donkeys around the world find a peaceful life and educating owners on how to care for their donkeys.
-The charity’s email communications are full of storytelling elements, and there is a great blend of uplifting success stories, more somber awareness-focused emails that show how much work is yet to be done, and newsletters that update donors on global animal rights issues affecting donkeys.
+The Donkey Sanctuary is a beloved charity that helps donkeys around the world find a peaceful life, while educating owners on donkey care and long-term wellbeing.
+The charity’s email communications are full of storytelling elements, and there is a great blend of uplifting success stories, more sombre awareness-focused emails that show how much work is yet to be done, and newsletters that update donors on global animal rights issues affecting donkeys.

-Subject lines are simple, such as ‘Safety for Jack and Dash’ and ‘Donkey care challenges as prices soar,’ but they work well to draw the recipient in, especially when updates specific to certain donkeys have that extra emotional pull.
+Subject lines can be simple and story-led, focusing on individual donkeys, care updates or wider welfare challenges.
+These can work well to draw the recipient in, especially when updates specific to certain donkeys have that extra emotional pull.
 The Sanctuary also uses personalisation, emotional storytelling, powerful imagery, and uplifting calls to action for donkey adoptions and donations.

 Common challenges and how to overcome them

-Despite the impact all of the action points above can have, charities and nonprofits can face a number of challenges in implementing them.
-But that doesn’t mean it’s impossible — far from it!
-Facing these challenges head on can significantly enhance your outreach through effective comms, and there are plenty of tools at your disposal.
-Take a look at our tips on overcoming some of the most common challenges you might face in your communication strategy work below.
+Despite the impact all of the action points above can have, charities and not-for-profits can face several challenges in implementing them.
+But that doesn’t mean it’s impossible—far from it!
+Facing these challenges head-on can significantly enhance your outreach through effective communication, and there are plenty of tools at your disposal.
+Here are our tips on overcoming some of the most common challenges you might face in your communications strategy work.

 Budget

-Money, money, money.
-It’s one of the most significant constraints that charities and nonprofits deal with.
-But, there are plenty of free strategy templates, calendars, and guides online, and advice from reputable sources like the National Council for Voluntary Organisations (NCVO) to dig into.
+Budget is one of the biggest constraints that charities and not-for-profits deal with, but there are plenty of free strategy templates, calendars, and guides online, and advice from reputable sources like the National Council for Voluntary Organisations (NCVO) to dig into.
 You can also use free versions of social media accounts and design tools to make the best comms possible on a tight budget.

-Outside of online tools, you can call on your volunteers and make sure you focus on the communications projects that will bring you the best bang for your buck.
-Start small and well within your means, and slowly build up as the ball gets rolling and the benefits start coming.
+Outside of online tools, you can call on your volunteers and make sure you focus on the communications projects that will deliver the greatest value for your budget.
+Start small and well within your means, and slowly build up as momentum builds and the benefits start coming.

 Engaging the right audience

-Analyse your audience to understand the demographics you’re communicating with, and tailor your comms accordingly.
+Analyse your audience to understand the demographics you’re communicating with, and tailor your communications accordingly.

-Also be mindful about making your communications accessible for everyone by using accessible design principles and using features that help people using screen readers or similar technology to read, watch, or listen to your communications easily.
+Be mindful of making your communications more accessible by using accessible design principles and features that help people using screen readers or other assistive technologies read, watch or listen to your communications more easily.

 Staying consistent